2021 Hyundai Tucson Trim Levels with Comparisons & Configurations.

-Compare the 2021 Hyundai Tucson SE vs Value Trim.
-What is the Difference?
+Compare the SE vs Value Trims.
+What is the difference?

 Notably, both of these trims have Apple CarPlay and Android Auto to give people a simple way to connect their smartphones with the infotainment system.
 They use seven-inch touchscreens; the difference is that the Value's system comes with HD Radio and SiriusXM Satellite Radio.

 While the SE has a remote keyless entry system, the Value has a Proximity Key.
 While these two systems let people enter without physically putting their key in the door to unlock it, only the Proximity Key can stay securely in someone's pocket or bag while he/she turns the engine on with the push button start function.

 From a safety perspective, the Value definitely is the more attractive model.
 It can actively monitor blind spots and rear cross traffic to keep drivers aware of other vehicles that they may not be able to see.
 Both trims have a system built to keep drivers focused on the roads, as well as lane keeping assist, forward collision warning and avoidance assist, and several stability and control systems.
 All of these technologies can be set to continually keep an eye on things.
 When necessary, they can send out warnings and/or taking action.

 Compare the Tucson Value vs SEL.
 What is the difference?

 The 2021 Hyundai Tucson Value and SEL trims feature engines with varying horsepower and torque to suit different driving styles.
 While the Value trim comes with a capable four-cylinder, two-liter engine producing 161 horsepower, the SEL trim ups the ante with a 2.4-liter engine churning out 181 horsepower.
 This increase in power makes the SEL feel noticeably more responsive and energetic.